TUdby/RSA-Educational/README.md

 ## 2. Modular Exponentiation

-The problem with that implementation is that, even for very small exponents, the number k taken to e and the number h taken to d will both be far too large for the computer to handle efficiently.
+The problem with that code snippet is that, even for very small exponents, the number k taken to e and the number h taken to d will both be far too large for the computer to handle efficiently.
 So to really implement the basic RSA algorithm we need to look at another algorithm called modular exponentiation.